BHASVIC-BeaRobb22/Connect4Project/README.md

 # Connect4Project

-node_modules file not uploaded, when pulling from here use npm -i to get it.
+node_modules file in gitignore -> when pulling from here use npm install to get it.